Club: SSC Napoli | Opening: 1959 | Capacity: 60,240 seats

 Alternatively, you can just as well stay in Naples’ city centre, from where there are good public transport connections to the stadium.

-Tickets can be bought online via Listicket, through any of the other authorized sales points, and generally at the ticket windows of Stadio San Paolo.
+Tickets can be bought online via Listicket, through any of the other authorised sales points, and generally at the ticket windows of Stadio San Paolo.